spacebanana420/bananaconf/README.md

 val settings = Vector("use_ffmpeg=", "resolution=", "output_path=")
 val config_settings = readConfig("config.txt", settings, '#') //Reads the config into a Vector[String] containing the lines that have the accepted settings
+// Lines that start with '#' are ignored

 val use_ffmpeg = readFirstEntry(config_settings, "use_ffmpeg=") //Returns the string "yes"
 val use_ffmpeg_bool = getVal_bool(use_ffmpeg) //Converts the "yes" to a "true" boolean